Skip to content

 1. You Want a Shoe for Outdoor Training and Everything

-The first context in which I think you’ll want to invest in the Reebok Nano X3 Adventure is if you want a training shoe for a little bit of everything.
+The first context in which I think you’ll want to invest in the Reebok Nano X3 Adventure is if you want shoes for everything.
 The Nano X3 has a good range to it, to begin with, but the Adventure adds a little more.

 This shoe has performed well for lifting, cross-training, CrossFit-focused work, and short runs, and if you only want one model to wear for all of your training then the Nano X3 Adventure can be a good option to explore.